Czech Government reduces support for solar power generation. The economy of photovoltaic power plant operation should be reconsidered.

 It is not certain when the bill will be adopted.
 Nevertheless, a number of photovoltaic power plant owners are considering further steps.

-Where RSM TACOMA can help
+Where RSM CZ can help

-The Valuation Institute of RSM TACOMA has extensive experience with valuing photovoltaic power plants.
+The Valuation Institute of RSM CZ has extensive experience with valuing photovoltaic power plants.
 In addition, we have assessed the economy of power plant operation for a number of solar energy investors as to legislation and potential damage.

 We would be happy to discuss these issues with you.